Originally published on May 25, 2020; Updated and republished on March 13, 2022.

-- Starchy foods such as grains provide vitamins and minerals including iron, B vitamins, iron, selenium, magnesium and zinc (7).
+- Starchy foods such as grains provide vitamins and minerals including iron, B vitamins, iron, selenium, magnesium, and zinc (source).

-- Starchy foods may help reduce heart disease, stroke, cancer, diabetes, obesity and high cholesterol (8).
+- Starchy foods may help reduce heart disease, stroke, cancer, diabetes, obesity, and high cholesterol (source).

-- Starchy foods may prevent constipation and gut health (9).
+- Starchy foods may prevent constipation and promote gut health.

 - Starchy foods help you feel full and satisfied.

-- Starchy foods are generally low in fat and usually cholesterol free.
+- Starchy foods (in their whole form) are generally low in fat and cholesterol free.